Empowering future leaders to lead and build healthier food environments.

-Vital Strategies’ Healthy Food Policy Fellowship has been established to combat an important barrier to addressing global obesity—a dearth of research expertise to guide national policies.
+The Vital Strategies Healthy Food Policy Fellowship is an initiative to combat an important barrier to addressing global obesity—a dearth of research expertise to guide national policies.

-The Fellowship, funded by Bloomberg Philanthropies, supports outstanding Ph.D. candidates—who are residents of Barbados, Brazil, Colombia, Jamaica, Mexico and South Africa—who are committed to pursuing a field study and research that will enable them to contribute to healthier food environments through the use of public policy.
+The fellowship, funded by Bloomberg Philanthropies, supports outstanding Ph.D. candidates who are residents of Barbados, Brazil, Colombia, Jamaica, Mexico or South Africa and are committed to pursuing a field of study and research that will enable them to contribute to healthier food environments through public policy.

-Strong preference is given to candidates who are committed to work in their country after they complete their program, and who demonstrate that they will apply their experience, skills and knowledge in disciplines, such as, health economics, nutrition epidemiology, marketing, or health behavior.
-Applicants who can establish their background or interest in contributing to research of national-level importance are encouraged to apply.
+Strong preference is given to candidates who are committed to work in their country after they complete their program, and who demonstrate that they will apply their experience, skills and knowledge in disciplines such as health economics, nutrition epidemiology, marketing or health behavior.
+Applicants who can establish their past background or future interest in contributing to research of national-level importance are encouraged to apply.

-Overall, the goal of the Healthy Food Policy Fellowship is to help strengthen the focus countries’ health systems by developing research expertise—creating a pool of people who are qualified to design, conduct, analyze, present and promote research—to bridge the existing research gaps and guide national policies for healthier food environment in Barbados, Brazil, Colombia, Jamaica, Mexico and South Africa
+Overall, the goal of the Healthy Food Policy Fellowship is to strengthen the focus countries’ health systems by developing research expertise—creating a pool of people who are qualified to design, conduct, analyze, present and promote research—to bridge existing research gaps and guide national policies for healthier food environments in Barbados, Brazil, Colombia, Jamaica, Mexico and South Africa.

-Successful applicants are awarded a multiple-year Fellowship for the duration of their Ph.D. (up to five years) program to support their studies at top universities in their home country or abroad.
+Successful applicants are awarded a multiple-year fellowship for the duration of their Ph.D. (up to four years) program to support their studies at top universities in their home country or abroad.
 Some recipients may combine study in their home country with complementary coursework in another country.
-Although candidates in the process of applying, or already accepted, to a Ph.D. program for the upcoming semester can apply for the fellowship, the award will only be disbursed to an applicant who has been enrolled in a Ph.D. program and has satisfied all legal requirements.
-The bios of our current fellows can be found here.
+Although candidates in the process of applying, or already accepted, to a Ph.D. program for the upcoming semester can apply for the fellowship, the award will only be disbursed to an applicant once they have been enrolled in a Ph.D. program and has satisfied all legal requirements.

-In general, the Fellowship covers tuition, accommodation, health-insurance and study-related travel, if appropriate.
-Each Fellowship is dependent on the needs of the recipient, country of residence/school, and is bound by the funder’s financial parameters.
+In general, the fellowship covers tuition, accommodation, health insurance and study-related travel, if appropriate.
+Each fellowship is tailored to the needs of the recipient and the country of residence/school and is bound by the funder’s financial parameters.